-As of 2012, the Bombpops have a little of that Go-Gos thing going on, only in this case, the sound is harder and faster.
-The melodic hooks are all in place but with much less of a pop radio feel.
-Razavi and Poli Van Dam play guitars, sing, and write the band’s music.
-The all-guy rhythm section consists of newest addition Neil Wayne on bass (replacing Trevor Robertson), and drummer Dylan Wade.
+As of 2012, the Bombpops had a little of that Go-Gos thing going on, only in this case, the sound was harder and faster.
+The melodic hooks were all in place but with much less of a pop radio feel.
+The all-guy rhythm section consisted of newest addition Neil Wayne on bass (replacing Trevor Robertson), and drummer Dylan Wade.

 “A lot of our influence comes from late ‘90s Southern California skate punk.
 Bands like Fat Wreck Chords, No Use For A Name, that’s definitely the kind of style we’re going for.”
 With new bassist Neil Wayne, their 2012 U.S. tour started with gigs opening for NOFX and Anti Flag.

 By 2016, the lineup was Jen Razavi, Poli Van Dam, Neil Wayne, and Josh Lewis.
 Their early 2017 album Fear Of Missing Out was recorded at Black in Bluhm in Denver, CO, preceded by a single for "CA in July."
 The record was produced by Chris Fogal, of Colorado pop-punk lifers the Gamits,